tai44ba/tai44ba/README.md

 Now I'm graduated and looking for internship or junior position !!

-- 🌱 I’m currently learning on Typescript, Next.js and PHP with online course in Udemy
+- 🌱 I’m currently learning on React Native with a online course in Udemy
+- 🌱 I finished the online course for PHP in Udemy
 - 🤔 I’m looking for Internship/junior developer opportunities !!!
 -   My Portfolio <https://taishi-shibamoto-portfolio.onrender.com/>